srgtuszy/srgtuszy/README.md

-## Hi there I'm Mike🔴 👋
+## Hi there I'm Mike 👋

 I'm a developer who specialises in native mobile apps for iOS and Android (in that order) which live on the intersection of physical and digital worlds.
-I work at [Intent](https://withintent.com) where I manage one of the mobile engineering teams.

 ## Tools I use during work